There used to be a time when ranking a web page was as simple as writing a bunch of low-quality articles.

 - How your website visitors are finding you and the site’s click-through rate

-- What devices are commonly used to access your site
+- What devices (desktop, mobile devices etc.) are commonly used to access your site

-- Which of the website’s pages are performing the best
+- Which of your website’s pages are performing the best

 Given below are a few strong reasons why Bing holds importance in the SEO arena: